 Let’s say you have decided to have an emergency fund of ₹1 lakh.
 In this case, you should put aside ₹5,000 or ₹10,000 every month before you accumulate the corpus you need.
 You can even cut down on your investments to build this amount.

-A liquid fund is a type of debt mutual fund that invests in debt instruments of less than 91 days maturity.
-These debt instruments are high quality papers and are not affected by interest rates.
+Note: A liquid fund is a type of debt mutual fund that invests in debt instruments of less than 91 days maturity.
+These debt instruments are high-quality papers and are not affected by interest rates.
 Hence, they earn decent returns without being volatile.
 Over the past 1-year, 3-year and 5-year periods, liquid funds have earned returns of 6.57%, 7.66% and 8.14% (as on 4 September 2017).
-These are higher returns that what you would get from a savings account or fixed deposits.
+These are higher returns than what you would get from a savings account or from fixed deposits.
 If you happen to not need this emergency fund and stay invested in the liquid fund for over 3 years, you will even benefit from indexation when you eventually redeem.